atulapra/Emotion-detection/README.md

 ## Introduction

 This project aims to find the emotion on faces with webcam using deep convolutional neural networks.
+This algorithm is based on the research [paper](https://github.com/atulapra/Emotion-detection/blob/master/ResearchPaper.pdf) attached.

 ## Compatibility